coreruleset/documentation/content/development/testing.md

 ## FTW (deprecated)

-[ftw](https://github.com/coreruleset/ftw) is our legacy test runner, retired with CRS 4.0.
-We used to automatically run our test suite using **ftw** as part of a [GitHub workflow](https://github.com/coreruleset/coreruleset/blob/v3.3/dev/.github/workflows/test.yml).
+[ftw](https://github.com/coreruleset/ftw) is our legacy test runner, and is **deprecated** and no longer used for tests after CRS v3.2.
+Refer to this [GitHub workflow]([https://github.com/coreruleset/coreruleset/blob/v3.2/dev/.travis.yml#L52) if you need to use the old **ftw** Python version.
 You can easily reproduce that locally, on your workstation.

 For that you will need: